stochastic-sisyphus/research/verification-reversal.md

 TFP_t^measured = Y_t / F(K_t, L_t)

 where Y_t is measured output and F(·) is a production function of capital and labor.

+### 5.0 A Canonical Productivity Wedge Estimand

+To avoid definitional drift, fix a single canonical estimand for “what the system actually produced” in utility-relevant terms.

+Let:

+- Y be gross artifact output (throughput).
+- v ∈ [0,1] be the effective verification rate (share of output that is verified / truth-sensitive).
+- R be remediation cost (rework, incident response, rollback, downstream correction).

+> **Definition (Net Verified Output).**
+>

+>
+>

+> Net Verified Output ≔ Y · v − R
+>

+> **Definition (Synthetic Productivity).**
+>

+>
+>

+> Synthetic productivity is the divergence between gross output and net verified output:
+>

+>
+>

+> Δ ≔ Y − (Y · v − R)
+>

+>
+>

+> i.e., the system can report higher throughput while net verified output stagnates or falls.
+>

+*Interpretation*: the regime problem is not “Y is wrong,” but that institutions optimize for Y while the welfare-relevant object is (Y · v − R).

 The implicit assumption is that Y_t measures something real: value created, problems solved, decisions improved.
 When artifact volume served as a reasonable proxy for cognitive work, this assumption was defensible.
 A report took hours because it required hours of thinking.
 More reports meant more thinking.
 The proxy held.